albalro/albalro.github.io/docs/ide-extensions/api-hub.md

    ```

 {: .note}
 Notice that you can add Javascript functions to the YAML file, which will enrich the power of your ruleset!
-For further information, you have displayed a complete example in [this repository](https://github.com/inditex/cac-apifirst/tree/main/rules/file-rules/example).

 <!-- todo: update link -->